bharath12b5/mvn-linux/Building-Keystone.md

 # Building Keystone

+Below versions of Keystone is available in respective distributions at the time of this recipe creation

+* Ubuntu 16.04 has `9.0.0`

-The instructions provided below specify the steps to build Keystone stable/Mitaka (9.0.0) on IBM z Systems for RHEL 7.2/7.3, SLES 12-SP1/12-SP2 and Ubuntu 16.04
+The instructions provided below specify the steps to build Keystone stable/Mitaka (9.2.0) on IBM z Systems for RHEL 7.2/7.3, SLES 12-SP1/12-SP2 and Ubuntu 16.04

 _**General notes:**_